Ballot Information

 Easy To Use

-Voters can access what’s on the ballot directly from TurboVote Election Guides.
-The ballot summary is generated based on the address associated with the user’s TurboVote account, the address entered by new users, or the selected state if the user has not entered an address.
+Voters can access personalized ballot information quickly and easily in TurboVote— their ballot summary will appear at the top of their Election Guide.
+The ballot summary is generated based on the address associated with the user’s TurboVote account, the address entered by a new user, or the selected state if the user has not entered an address.

-Ballot information is highlighted at the top of these Election Guides.
-In addition to the races and candidates on the ballot, we display an overview of ballot measures and list the topics those measures cover, such as education, elections, healthcare, and taxes.
+The ballot summary displays upcoming races and candidates on the ballot, plus an overview of ballot measures and list the topics those measures cover, such as education, elections, healthcare, and taxes.

-Clicking into ballot measure pages displays the measure’s name and a brief description, along with a short summary of what a “Yes” and “No” vote means, allowing voters the opportunity to get informed.
+Clicking into a ballot measure displays the measure’s name and a brief description, along with a short summary of what a “Yes” and “No” vote means, allowing voters the opportunity to get informed.

 Election Coverage

-For the November 5, 2024 elections, what’s on the ballot was available for:
+For elections in 2025, what’s on the ballot is available for:

-all federal contests and candidates, including president, vice president, senate, and house of representatives
+all federal contests and candidates, including senate, and house of representatives

 all state contests and candidates, including governor, treasurer, secretary of state, state legislative seats, state supreme court, district court, and court of appeals

-local candidates and contests where available, including mayor, county judge, county clerk, commissioners, and city councils
+local candidates and contests including mayor, county judge, county clerk, commissioners, city councils, and local ballot measures in the top 100 cities by population, plus school board elections in 475 districts

-Information about what’s on your ballot, including candidates and measures, is sourced from Ballotpedia, a 501(c)(3) charitable nonprofit organization that is not affiliated with any campaigns or candidates for office.
+Information about what’s on the ballot, including candidates and measures, is sourced from Ballotpedia, a 501(c)(3) charitable nonprofit organization that is not affiliated with any campaigns or candidates for office.

 Let’s talk!